 - Make a one-time Online Contribution

-- Create Your Online Profile to personally manage your giving
+- Create Your Online Profile to personally manage your regular and one-time giving

 - Log In to your existing profile and manage your contributions